 3) Civil liberties - spying on citizens - search and seizure without a warrant - striping of other due process rights

-4) transparency and accountability in government - being able to audit every nook and crany in OUR government - we should be in charge not vice versa
+4) Transparency and accountability in government - being able to audit every nook and cranny in OUR government - we should be in charge not vice versa

 5) Crony capitalism - bailouts - the entrenched establishment at the expense of the rest of us